Cars - NL Host Nation

 To apply for a Dutch registration certificate, the following documents should be submitted to Team IFB in The Hague (Haaglanden.CB_IFB@belastingdienst.nl):

-• An RDW 134 registration certificate application form (upon request available at Team IFB); • The original special registration certificate;
+• an RDW 134 registration certificate application form (available upon request from Team IFB);

-• The APK (Annual Vehicle Inspection) report;
+• the APK (Annual Vehicle Inspection) report;

-• A copy of the passport of the person selling the car;
+• a copy of the passport of the person selling the car.

 12.3 Scrapping cars